gamalragab21/FoodFokr-KMM/README.md

 * [Coroutines](https://developer.android.com/kotlin/coroutines) - For multithreading while handling requests to the server and local database.
 * [Navigation Component](https://developer.android.com/guide/navigation/navigation-getting-started) - To handle app navigation.
 * [Multidex](https://developer.android.com/studio/build/multidex) - To enable creating multi dex files because of using set of libraries that reached the maximum size of single dex file.
+* [Ktor.io](https://ktor.io/docs/getting-started-ktor-client-multiplatform-mobile.html) - Ktor includes a multiplatform asynchronous HTTP client, which allows you to make requests and handle responses, extend its functionality with plugins, such as authentication, JSON serialization, and so on.
+In this tutorial, we'll create a simple client application for sending a request and receiving a response.
 * [Model-View-ViewModel(MVVM)](https://developer.android.com/topic/architecture) - Offers an implementation of observer design pattern.
 * [LiveData](https://developer.android.com/topic/libraries/architecture/livedata) - notifies views of any database changes in an observer way.
 * [Naiper](https://github.com/AAkira/Napier) - It helps in logging while debugging your app. and all logging code will not be embedded in the released APK.